gitwithsean/myuz/README.md

 phusis (the platform) and noveller (the application) are each apps within the myuz project.
 You can create your own apps to implement your own project types.

-Check out the AbstractPhusisProject model and related classes in `myuz/phusis/agent_models.py` for the abstracts available to create new project types.
+Check out the AbstractPhusisProject model and related models in `myuz/phusis/agent_models.py` for the abstracts available to create new project types.

 Then check out the implementation of those abstracts in the noveller app in `myuz/noveller/noveller_models.py`